astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/comments.md

 understand it.
 Inevitably, if you're doing complex and useful things, I would imagine you'll have some code that needs commenting or documenting.

-And, like in the last section, if there are architectural/planning decisions, they definitely should be commented.
+Like in the last section, if there are architectural/planning decisions, they definitely should be commented.
 Or, another scary idea, we could *write documentation* and put it there. 😱